-1. Removing and patching the window on the second story on the west elevation (EX211) violates the Design Guidelines and 24A-8(b)(2) and the window needs to be retained as part of the house rehabilitation.
-Final approval authority to ensure the condition has been satisfied is delegated to Staff;

-Under the Criteria for Issuance in Chapter 24A-8(b)(2) and (d), and the Chevy Chase Village Historic District Guidelines, having found that the proposal will not substantially alter the exterior features of the historic resource and is compatible in character with the district and the purposes of Chapter 24A;

-and with the Secretary of the Interior's Standards for Rehabilitation #2, 9, and 10;
+1. The window on the second story on the west elevation (EX211) needs to be retained.
+Final approval authority to ensure the condition has been satisfied is delegated to Staff; Under the Criteria for Issuance in Chapter 24A-8(b)(2) and (d), and the Chevy Chase Village Historic District Guidelines, having found that the proposal will not substantially alter the exterior features of the and with the Secretary of the Interior's Standards for Rehabilitation #2, 9, and 10;